-Energy Trust funding comes exclusively from utility customers and is invested on their behalf in lowest-cost energy efficiency and clean, renewable energy.
-Our investment of $1.8 billion since 2002 will save customers $7.7 billion on their utility bills over time.
+Energy Trust funding comes from utility customers and is invested on their behalf in low-cost energy efficiency, renewable energy and grid-connected technologies.
+Our investment of $2.4 billion since 2002 will save customers $9.7 billion on their utility bills over time.

 Where Our Funding Comes From

 As a result of state legislation, tariffs and other requirements, Energy Trust is funded by customers of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.
-Customers of these five utilities pay a small, dedicated percentage of their utility bills to support a variety of energy-efficiency and renewable energy services and programs in Oregon and Southwest Washington.
+Customers of these five utilities pay a small percentage of their utility bills to support a variety of energy-efficiency and renewable energy services and programs in Oregon and Southwest Washington.
 This charge is referred to as a system benefit charge or public purpose charge on customer bills depending on the utility.

 Building block 1: Funding for cost-effective energy efficiency